Back to insights

 • Update signage if new risks emerge — Whenever new processes, materials, or equipment introduce additional hazards, update hazard symbols accordingly.

-2. Ensure Clear and Visible Signage
+2. Ensure clear and visible signage

 Hazard symbols must be easily noticeable to effectively warn employees and visitors of potential dangers.
 To improve visibility: